PrefectHQ/prefect/docs/concepts/deployments.md

 ## Deployment object

-You can create a [`Deployment`](/api-ref/prefect/deployments/#prefect.deployments.Deployment) object in your code and pass that to Prefect Cloud or a Prefect API server instance to create a deployment.
+You can create a [`Deployment`](/api-ref/prefect/deployments/#prefect.deployments.Deployment) object in your code and pass it to Prefect Cloud or a Prefect Orion server instance to create a deployment.

 A `Deployment` object has the following parameters: